lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 The raw octet string representing the signature is encoded directly in the BIT STRING without adding any additional ASN.1 wrapping.
-For example, in the Certificate structure, the raw signature value is encoded in the "signatureValue" BIT STRING field.
+For example, in the Certificate structure, the raw signature value is encoded in the "signature" BIT STRING field.

 This document does not define the use of HashSLH-DSA to sign certificates or CRLs, but it does allow the use of HashSLH-DSA public keys in end-entity